 The Audit Committee also serves as the Qualified Legal Compliance Committee ("QLCC") for the Trust for the purpose of compliance with Rules 205.2(k) and 205.3(c) of the Code of Federal Regulations, regarding alternative reporting procedures for attorneys retained or employed by an issuer who appear and practice before the SEC on behalf of the issuer (the "issuer attorneys").
 An issuer attorney who becomes aware of evidence of a material violation by the Trust, or by any officer, director, employee, or agent of the Trust, may report evidence of such material violation to the QLCC as an alternative to the reporting requirements of Rule 205.3(b) (which requires reporting to the chief legal officer and potentially "up the ladder" to other entities).
+During the period October 4, 2022 (commencement of operations) through August 31, 2023, the Audit Committee met twice.
+During the fiscal period September 1, 2023 through October 31, 2023, the Audit Committee met one time.

 Nominating Committee.
 The Board has a standing Nominating Committee that is composed of each of the Independent Trustees of the Trust.
 The Nominating Committee operates under a written charter approved by the Board.
 The principal responsibility of the Nominating Committee is to consider, recommend and nominate candidates to fill vacancies on the Trust's Board, if any.
 The Nominating Committee generally will not consider nominees recommended by shareholders.
 The Nominating Committee meets periodically, as necessary.
+During the period October 4, 2022 (commencement of operations) through August 31, 2023, the Nominating Committee met one time.
+During the fiscal period September 1, 2023 through October 31, 2023, the Nominating Committee did not meet.